 - Never use caustic household chemicals to clean leather.
 Avoid preparations that contain alcohol, turpentine, or mineral spirits.

 - Do not use mink or animal fats.
 They will darken leather.
-Animal fat can also turn rancid, causing the stitching and leather to rot.
+Animal fat can also turn rancid to cause the stitching and leather to rot.